storm0523-KU/ragflow/docs/references/http_api_reference.md

   - `"rerank_model"`: `string` If it is not specified, vector cosine similarity will be used; otherwise, reranking score will be used.
   - `top_k`: `int` Refers to the process of reordering or selecting the top-k items from a list or set based on a specific ranking criterion.
 Default to 1024.
   - `"empty_response"`: `string` If nothing is retrieved in the dataset for the user's question, this will be used as the response.
 To allow the LLM to improvise when nothing is found, leave this blank.
   - `"opener"`: `string` The opening greeting for the user.
 Defaults to `"Hi!
-I am your assistant, can I help you?"`.
+I am TDRA QnA assistant developed by 6G Research Center at Khalifa University, can I help you?"`.
   - `"show_quote`: `boolean` Indicates whether the source of text should be displayed.
 Defaults to `true`.
   - `"prompt"`: `string` The prompt content.